cucu-o0/final_project_IH_leukemia/README.md

 <p <br/><br/>
 </p>

  *It’s not some kind of miracle, cancer doesn’t grow from yesterday to today.
 It’s a pretty long process.
-There are signs in the tissue, but the human eye has limited ability to detect what may be very small patterns.*
+There are signs in the tissue but the human eye has limited ability to detect what may be very small patterns.*

 <p style="text-align: right";>
   Regina Barzilay,<br />